eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 **Proof:** Reaching outcome $A$ requires passing through $G_1$, which contains $A\to C$.
 But any path out of the $C$-outcome class passes through $G_2$'s exit $Q_2=\langle A\to B\mid B\to C\mid C\to A\rangle$, which contains $C\to A$--permanently, by (R1). $\square$
 {% endproof %}

-Even a maximally resourced, perfectly informed coalition improves its outcome by at most one preference notch, and only from six of the forty-eight starting states.
+Even a maximally resourced, perfectly informed coalition improves its outcome by at most one preference notch, and only from six of the forty-eight starting states, half of which are cycles.

 ### Generalizing to More Candidates